dannychrost/dannychrost/README.md

 - 👋 Hi, I’m @VestedDaniel
 - 👀 Web3 enthusiast
 - 💪 Foundry practitioner
-- 📫 How to reach me: daniel@klevel.one
+- 📫 How to reach me -> daniel@klevel.one
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: NYC-based
 - ✨ Some more of my work -> [@dannychrost](https://github.com/dannychrost)